CJ-Cepe/Notes/Javascript/06-js-branching.md

 console.log(a); // ReferenceError: a is not defined
 ```
 ## Conditional operator ‘?’
++ represented by a question mark `?`.
+Sometimes it’s called “ternary”, because the operator has three operands.
+	+ the one and only operator in JavaScript which has that many
 + Assign a variable depending on a condition
 + The question mark operator has a low precedence
+	+ we can omit the parentheses
 ```js
 // syntax
 let result = condition ? value1 : value2;